JakubSilny/sponsor-finder/README.md

 NEXT_PUBLIC_SITE_URL=http://localhost:3000  # Change to your production URL in production
 ```

+**Important**:
-You can find Supabase values in your Supabase project settings under API.
+- You can find Supabase values in your Supabase project settings under API
+- `SUPABASE_SERVICE_ROLE_KEY` is required for the webhook to process payments for unauthenticated users
+- Without it, webhook will still work but will use a fallback method (slower)

 ### 4. Run the Development Server